Never interrupt your enemy when he is making a mistake.

 On the 13th Napoleon oversaw the placement of Lannes’ corps from the high ground west of Jena (Landgrafenburg Heights), convinced that the Prussians were planning to withdraw and hoping to catch them on the move.
 Meanwhile, both Davout and Bernadotte had reached the vicinity of Naumburg, well to the rear of the enemy’s main force.
 This was contrary to Napoleon’s original orders, which specified that Bernadotte was to halt at Dornburg, approximately half-way between Naumberg and Jena, to cover a potential enemy escape route to the east.
 Even so, in orders sent to Davout on the 13th Napoleon made allowance for the possibility that both corps might remain together, in which case they were to continue together from Naumberg west to Apolda.
 These orders ended with the sentence: “The Emperor hopes, however, that [Bernadotte] will be in the position which he has assigned to him at Dornburg.”
 Under the circumstances, Bernadotte–thought to have been covetous of independent command–opted to obey the emperor’s original intent, marching his troops the ten miles back to Dornburg.
 The decision would loom large in the coming battle.

 Preparations for the battle at Jena continued through the night of the 13th, and early the next morning Lannes advanced with Augereau’s corps in support on his left.
 Attacking in a dense fog over ground cut by deep ravines, the French descended the Landgrafenberg and pressed Hohenlohe’s army back across a second height known as the Dornburg.
 At this point, Marshal Ney, pressing forward with only his advance guard, was cut off and threatened with annihilation, whereupon the careful orchestration of the French advance was preempted by an improvised rescue effort by Lannes’ troops.
 While the isolated unit was recovered, the action resulted in a larger French reversal as the Prussians caught their breath and went on the attack, regaining much lost ground.
-However, Prince Hohenlohe failed to capitalize on this success and insisted on a delay to await reinforcements, ordering some 20,000 infantrymen to halt in the open, where for two mortal hours they were subjected to French artillery fire.
+However, Prince Hohenlohe failed to capitalize on this success and insisted on a delay to await reinforcements, ordering some 20,000 infantrymen to halt in the open, where for two hours they were subjected to French artillery fire.
 Meanwhile, a precipitous French buildup pushed the Prussians back along the extent of the front, hastening them on their way with repeated charges of French cavalry under the flamboyant Joachim Murat.
 By 2:30, despite the arrival of the General Ruchel, who made a gallant effort to turn back the French advance, Hohenlohe’s entire force had been broken and was stampeding toward Weimar.
 Not content with less than the complete destruction or capture of the enemy, the French pursued their beaten foe without let-up.

 While the two main armies slugged it out on the Landgrafenberg, some thirteen miles to the north, Marshal Davout had set out from Naumburg for Wiemar with around 26,000 men.
 His orders were to cut off the Prussian retreat, but neither he nor his commander could have known that the Prussian king and the bulk of his army, over 63,000 men, were even then streaming in his direction.
 Catching the head of the enemy column off-guard in the vicinity of the village of Hassenhausen, Davout rebuffed the advancing enemy long enough to prepare a defensive line before one Prussian division after another appeared out of the fog seeking to break through to the north.
 A series of lesser attacks on the French left flank was followed by a concerted Prussian assault upon Hassenhausen, where the French were driven back nearly to the point of collapse before a desperate counter-attack succeeded in recovering the village and flanking the Prussian advance.
 Much the same movement took place on the opposite side of the line, where a French division enveloped the enemy left, catching the Prussians in a deadly crossfire and forcing them back in confusion upon Auerstadt.
 Among the Prussian casualties in this phase of the fighting was the Duke of Brunswick, who was shot through both eyes and carried from the field, mortally wounded.
-Having borne witness to the advent of a new era in the history of warfare at Valmy, Brunswick would fall victim to its destructive potential fourteen years later.
+Having borne witness to the advent of a new era in the history of warfare at Valmy, Brunswick fell victim to its destructive potential fourteen years later.
 With his loss, all hope of a Prussian break-out in the direction of Magdeburg faded fast.
-Their covering force routed at Jena and their main body now driven back at Auerstadt, the entire Prussian army quickly disintegrated, its isolated units fleeing to the northwest in complete rout.
+Their covering force routed at Jena and their main body now driven back at Auerstadt, the entire Prussian army quickly disintegrated, its isolated units fleeing to the northwest in a complete rout.

-While Davout (soon to be named Duke of Auerstadt) would be lauded by his commander for his role in the battle, the same could not be said of Bernadotte, who, despite his proximity to some of the fiercest fighting of the campaign, had spent the day wandering aimlessly between both battles without contributing to either one.
+While Davout (soon to be named Duke of Auerstadt) would be lauded by his commander for his role in the battle, Bernadotte, who, despite his proximity to some of the fiercest fighting of the campaign, had spent the day wandering aimlessly between both battles without contributing to either one.
 By all accounts, his troops did not fire a shot all day, a failure of command rendered all the more egregious as it seemed to be a case of willful neglect prompted by professional jealousy.
 Indeed, despite Bernadotte’s active pursuit of the fleeing foe, his performance during the battle nearly earned him a court-martial.
 Only the fact of his marriage to Napoleon’s sister-in-law, the former Désirée Clary, spared him the full fury of Napoleon’s wrath.
 Even so, the incident created a personal breach that many would suspect of causing Bernadotte’s betrayal in later years.

 Meanwhile, in the weeks that followed the battle very nearly the whole of the Prussian army was captured as the French swept northward in pursuit all the way to the Baltic.
 By the end of October Napoleon was in Berlin, where he issued a series of decrees instituting the Continental System, a rigorous blockade designed to strangle British trade.
 If such a blockade were to be effective, however, it would have to include the only major power still opposing the French on the ground.
 Thus, Napoleon pressed eastward, preparing for a final confrontation with the Russians.